dbt-labs/dbt_metrics/README.md

 # Customisation
 Most behaviour in the package can be overridden or customised.

+## Expression Metrics
+Version `0.3.0` of this package, and beyond, offer support for `expression` metrics!
+More information around this type can be found in the[`metrics` page of dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/metrics)/.

 ## Multiple Metrics
 There may be instances where you want to return multiple metrics within a single macro.
 This is possible by providing a list of metrics instead of a single metric.
 See example below: